ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Creating_chain-stitch_fills.md

 | ![Offset.png](assets/Offset.png)         | Offset Fill | Create offset fill stitching in any closed shape.                        |
 | ![SpiralFill.png](assets/SpiralFill.png) | Spiral Fill | Create spiral stitching from the center of any closed object.            |

-4Right-click for settings and adjust spacing and length as necessary.
+4. Right-click for settings and adjust spacing and length as necessary.
 Stitch length determines the size of chain.
 The greater the value, the larger the pattern.
 Spacing needs to accommodate yarn thickness.

-5Digitize the boundary like any embroidery object:
+5. Digitize the boundary like any embroidery object:

 - Left-click for corner points
 - Right-click for curve points.